superagent-ai/poker-eval/examples/langchain/README.md

-# PokerEval and OpenAI Node SDK
+# PokerEval and Langchain TS SDK

-This examples shows how to integrate an Agent built with the [OpenAI Node SDK](https://github.com/openai/openai-node) and PokerEval.
+This examples shows how to integrate an Agent built with the [Langchain TS SDK](https://github.com/openai/openai-node) and PokerEval.

 ## How to use
 1. Install dependencies